keitht226/Cheat_Sheets/vim_commands.md

 * To open a file from the command line in an existing instance of gvim, use the option --remote-tab-silent.
 This doesn't play well with multiple instances of gvim however.
 * To open multiple files in individual tabs from the command line: gvim -p file1 file2 file3 ...
 * Doubling a command often affects the whole line. dd will delete a whole line. yy will copy a whole line. etc.
+* In command mode, % is shorthand for the path to the current file